smartanthill/smartanthill2_0/docs/design-documents/protocols/zepto-vm.rst

 If any of the restrictions above is not compied with, Zepto VM generates a ZEPTOVM_PROGRAMERROR_INVALIDREPLYSEQUENCE exception.

-FORCED-PADDING-TO field (if present) specifies 'enforced padding' as described in :ref:`sasp` document.
+FORCED-PADDING-TO field (if present) specifies 'enforced padding' as described in :ref:`sascrambling` document.
 Essentially:

 * if present, FORCED-PADDING-TO MUST specify length which is equal to or greater than the size of current "reply buffer"
 * if developer wants to avoid information leak from the fact that encrypted messages may have different lengths, she may specify the same FORCED-PADDING-TO for all the replies which should be indistinguishable.